stefenphelps/stefenphelps.com/src/pages/blog/how-to-make-a-modal-popup-custom-module-in-hubspot.md

 ---
-title: 'How To Make a Modal Popup Custom Module in HubSpot'
+title: "How To Make a Modal Popup Custom Module in HubSpot"
 description: "If you're familiar with Wistia, you've seen their cool modal window video embeds where the video plays in an overlay on top of the web page (also known as a lightbox popover).
 Modal windows are great for adding extra content on a page that would normally take up a large amount of space."
-publishDate: '2015-04-09'
+publishDate: "2015-04-09"
 categories:
-  - 'how-to'
+  - "how-to"
-  - 'hubspot'
+  - "hubspot"
-heroImage: '/images/modal-popup-module-2.webp'
+heroImage: "/images/modal-popup-module-2.webp"
-author: 'Stefen Phelps'
+author: "Stefen Phelps"
-layout: '../../layouts/BlogPost.astro'
+layout: "../../layouts/BlogPost.astro"
 ---

 If you're familiar with Wistia, you've seen their cool modal window video embeds where the video plays in an overlay on top of the web page (also known as a lightbox popover).
 Modal windows are great for adding extra content on a page that would normally take up a large amount of space.